-The value of the superannuation interest in the scheme for family law purposes using the factors set out in Ministerial orders.
+The value of the superannuation interest in the scheme for family law purposes using the factors set out in the Trust Deed.

 Splitting percentage

 A specified percentage, under section 90XT or 90XJ of the Family Law Act 1975, that is set out in a court order or superannuation agreement to be allocated to the non-member spouse.